How-To Run an X11 Application

 To use it, do the following steps:

-3. Once on a Talapas login node, you have two options available, xrun or srun.
+- Once on a Talapas login node, you have two options available,

-• DEPRECATED: Using xrun, you can pass many of the same arguments to xrun as you can to srun.
+xrun, you can pass many of the same arguments toxrunas you can tosrun. - Using

 # I believe this is deprecated.
 Use srun instead.